kencx/homelab/docs/terraform/proxmox.md

-Terraform uses the
+The
 [telmate/proxmox](https://registry.terraform.io/providers/Telmate/proxmox/latest/docs)
-provider to communicate with the Proxmox API.
-The `proxmox` provider must be configured appropriately.
+provider is used by Terraform to communicate with the Proxmox API.
+The provider must be configured appropriately:

 ```tf
 provider "proxmox" {